 Unlike most laser treatment where the eye recovers very quickly, it can take anywhere from two to six weeks for the eye to recover from a trabeculectomy.
-Although it is very unusual, serious complications can occur, including infection in the eye, bleeding inside the eye, worsening of cataract, and eye pressure that is too low.
-Some of these complications are reversible, such as cataract, because cataract surgery can be performed at a later date.
-However, other complications can cause permanent loss of some vision or even rarely, total loss of vision.
+Although it is very unusual, serious complications can occur, including infection in the eye, bleeding inside the eye, loss of vision, and eye pressure that is too low.
 Therefore, this operation is reserved for eyes that have not responded adequately to medical, laser surgery, or other less invasive types of surgery.
 Other rare side effects include the “bleb” becoming large enough to be noticeable or cause discomfort, but there are ways to manage these developments.
-Lastly, the anti-scarring medications can increase risk for an eye infection, even many years after the surgery.
+The anti-scarring medications can increase risk for an eye infection, even many years after the surgery.
 Therefore, if patients notice discomfort, abnormal tearing, pus-like discharge, or increasing redness, even years after the surgery, they should call the office right away rather than waiting.
 An infection caught early can be treated and vision preserved, whereas an infection caught late may result in significant vision loss.

 One variation of trabeculectomy is trabeculectomy performed with the addition of an EX-PRESS shunt.
 This is a small metal shunt that is inserted into the eye wall to allow fluid to drain from the inside of the eye and underneath the “trapdoor,” thus creating a “bleb.”
 In essence, one can think of it as a precise way of creating the small hole in the eye wall that is typically fashioned “by hand” or using an instrument in standard trabeculectomy (see first paragraph).
 The metal shunt does not affect MRI scans or airport security.